dbsxfz/RGAR/README.md

 # RGAR
-Code for Paper RGAR: Recurrence Generation-augmented Retrieval for Factual-aware Medical Question Answering.
+Code for Paper RGAR: Recurrence Generation-augmented Retrieval for Factual-aware Medical Question Answering accepted by EMNLP 2025 findings.

 ## Table of Contents